commercialhaskell/stack/doc/azure_ci.md

 For different GHC versions, you probably want to use different project-level configuration files (`stack.yaml`).
-If you don't want to put a specific `stack.yaml` for a particular resolver and still want to test it, you have specify your resolver argument in `ARGS` environment variable (you will see an example below).
+If you don't want to put a specific `stack.yaml` for a particular snapshot and still want to test it, you have specify your resolver argument in `ARGS` environment variable (you will see an example below).